likai1993/likai1993.github.io/_pages/about.md

 ----
 - _2024/07_: Our paper is accepted to ACM CCS 2024.
 Congrats to Shixuan!
 - _2024/04_: My CRII proposal got funded.
 Thanks, NSF!
+- _2024/04_: One co-authored paper is accepted to USENIX Security 2024!
 - _2024/04_: My student Shixuan was awarded the Outstanding Computer Science Master Student at SDSU!
 - _2024/04_: Invited to serve on the TPC of NDSS 2025.
 - _2024/02_: Invited to serve on the TPC of ACSAC 2024.